tomcrown/valor/README.md

-Valor: Football Player Shares Trading PlatformThis is a decentralized football player shares trading platform built on the Sui blockchain.
+Valor: This is a decentralized football player shares trading platform built on the Sui blockchain.
 Think of it as a stock market for football players, where fans can buy and sell shares based on player performance.